Bail Bond Reform and Secret Sauce

 What Do the Lawyers Say?

 If a fight like this is about money – and it is! – then you can expect lawyers to inspect both sides of the coin before and after it gets flipped.
-No one bothered to do a proper assessment of the cost of the New Jersey reform law beforehand, and now taxpayers are burdened with a hungry black hole that’s sucked down about $290 million since 2017.
-To add insult to injury, Garden State officials are now grasping with the reality their whole apparently underfunded system may be out of money in the next year or so.
+No one bothered to do a proper assessment of the cost of the New Jersey reform law beforehand, and now taxpayers are burdened with a hungry black hole that sucked down about $290 million from 2017 to 2020.
+To add insult to injury, Garden State officials are now grasping the reality that their whole apparently underfunded system may be out of money in the next year or so.

 Taxpayers in Jefferson County, Arapahoe County, and Denver County and elsewhere in Colorado should be listening, because the 800lb Gorilla is coming for them, soon!